 We've put together a list of some of the most obscure, surprising and cute names for your new little baby.

 Names change and evolve with each generation that comes, and there are so many more unusual ones coming into name-fashion now.
-We're all becoming a whole lot more adventurous, especially when it comes to middle names.
+We're all becoming a whole lot more adventurous, especially when it comes to middle names, there are so many unique baby names to choose from, like unique girl names beginning with J and unique boy names with the letter K.

-So, for expectant parents who are struggling for inspiration, look no further - as we've put together a long list of intriguing choices for your baby.
+So, for expectant parents who are struggling for inspiration for good middle names for girls or for boys, look no further - as we've put together a long list of intriguing choices for your baby.

 Girl Middle Names